 HACA is currently undertaking a complete redevelopment and expansion of its Chalmers Courts public housing property in east Austin.
 In accordance with HUD requirements, this redevelopment and expansion will exceed the required minimum of \$25,000 in per unit hard costs.
 This property is a high priority for HACA - it is in an area of expanding opportunity that is rapidly gentrifying and where there is a significant need for additional affordable housing to meet the needs of current residents of the area and others moving to Austin.
 The first phase of the redevelopment is the construction of 86 new affordable housing units south of the existing Chalmers Courts site (Chalmers South).
-HACA may elect to project-base vouchers not to exceed 43 units at Chalmers South or no more than half of the total units at Chalmers South.
+HACA project-based 42 regular vouchers and 8 VASH vouchers at Chalmers East.
+HACA will project-base 42 regular vouchers and 8 VASH vouchers at Chalmers West.
 Once complete, HACA will relocate residents from either the east or west side of the existing Chalmers Courts site, minimizing displacement and disruption to families.
 A redevelopment will then begin on either the east or west side of the site.
-The exact order of redevelopment is dependent on the financing tools which ultimately will be available, including use of the Low Income Housing Tax Credit program.